 38. The Board should be kept fully informed of the business transacted and decisions made by the Executive Committee.
 To this end, all board members should receive a copy of the committee's minutes.

 39. All members of the Audit Committee, particularly its Chairman, should be appointed with regard to their knowledge and experience in accounting, auditing and risk management matters.
-A majority of committee independence.
+A majority of committee places should be held by Independent Directors.